artiso-solutions/samples/MEFLiveUpdateExample/README.md

 * Window content will change from <b>V1</b> and show <b>V2</b> instead

 This is a rudimentary demonstration how it can be done to dynamically load new assembly versions at run time.
-There are still some issues that need to be resolved in futre.
+There are still some issues that need to be resolved in future.

 ## TODOs
 * Unload old assembly versions from application